#builder-pattern #data-structures #default-value #fundamental #general-purpose #hash-map

 How Former Works

-• Fluent Interface : Each field's builder method allows for setting the value of that field and returns a mutable reference to the builder, enabling method chaining.
+• Fluent Interface: Each field's builder method allows for setting the value of that field and returns a mutable reference to the builder, enabling method chaining.

-• Optional Fields : Optional fields can be easily handled without needing to explicitly set them to None.
+• Optional Fields: Optional fields can be easily handled without needing to explicitly set them to None.

-• Finalization : The .form() method finalizes the building process and returns the constructed struct instance.
+• Finalization: The .form() method finalizes the building process and returns the constructed struct instance.

-This approach abstracts away the need for manually implementing a builder for each struct, making code more readable and maintainable.
+This approach abstracts away the need for manually implementing a builder for each struct, making the code more readable and maintainable.

 Example : Trivial